 - 1/2 teaspoon red cayenne pepper

-- 1 cup of chickpea flour or besan
+- One cup of finely milled chickpea flour or besan.

 - 1/4 cup cornstarch